t Blood Sorcery

 Apportation

-played in 16 decks, typically 3-6 copies
+played in 18 decks, typically 2-6 copies

 A very versatile combat device: maneuver or press at no cost is a great tool.
-Not on the same level as though, so more of a Tremere u thing.
+Not on the same level as Flash though, so more of a Tremere u thing.

 Blood Rage